LoadLibraryW/BNSBoost/README.md

 Absolutely!
 The use of any 3rd-party tools to run the game is strictly against [NCSoft's EULA](http://us.ncsoft.com/en/legal/user-agreements/blade-and-soul-user-agreement.php), and could land you a ban.
 But if you've already been using a 3rd-party launcher, this isn't really any different.

 ### But you're using injection!
 Isn't that more likely to get me banned?
-I figure half the reason people shy away from injection is that it sounds like you're getting a flu shot, and relate that unpleasant idea to what's going on in the launcher.
+I figure half the reason people shy away from injection is that it sounds like you're getting a flu shot, and relate that unpleasant experience to what's going on in the launcher.
 However, injection is a pretty common practice in tools that interface with games nowadays.

 So let's be clear: **if you're using Discord, Steam, TeamSpeak, etc., you're already injecting into Blade and Soul.** These tools inject into the game to provide things like overlays.
-Though, they avoid mentioning words like "injection" or "hooking" to avoid sounding "scary".
+Though, they avoid mentioning words like "injection" or "hooking" to avoid sounding scary.

+Now, many anti-cheats know these platforms inject, and may have whitelists for them.
+However, if you've enabled client-injecting features, you have already disabled XIGNCODE3.
+The launcher is not protected by any anti-cheat, so there's no concern regarding the base functionality of BNSBoost ceasing to work if NCSoft decides to switch off XIGNCODE3 to another anti-cheat.

 ### So what's being injected?